beerjson/beerjson/README.md

 npm install @beerjson/beerjson
 ```

-The registry copy can lag behind a release.
-To pin an exact release without
+The registry copy lags behind the GitHub release.
+To get a given release,
-going through the registry, install the tarball attached to it, or the git tag
+install the tarball attached to it, or the git tag directly:
-directly:

 ```bash
 npm install https://github.com/beerjson/beerjson/releases/download/v1.1.0/beerjson-beerjson-1.1.0.tgz